FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/jwt-components-explained.md

 ---

-A JSON Web Token, or JWT, is an authentication token typically used with standard authentication protocols such as Oauth2.
-This article explains the component parts of a JWT token, and helps explain how the JWT works.
+A JSON Web Token (commonly shortened to JWT), is a token typically used with standard protocols such as OAuth2.
+This article explains the component parts of a JWT, and helps explain how the JWT works.

+Before we continue, it's important to note that JWTs are often mistakenly referred to as `JWT Tokens`.
+Adding the `Token` on the end would expand to `JSON Web Token Token`.
+Therefore, we leave off the trailing `Token` and simply use `JWT` in this article as it is the more correct name.
+Likewise, because JWTs are often used as part of an authentication and authorization process, some people refer to them as `Authentication Tokens` or `JWT Authentication Tokens`.
+Technically, a JWT is merely a token that contains Base64 encoded JSON.
+It can be used in many different use cases _including_ authentication and authorization.
+Therefore, we don't use this term in this article either, but we discuss how JWTs are used during the authentication process.

-Here’s a JSON Web Token, used for JWT Authentication, freshly minted.
+Let's dig in!
+Here’s a freshly minted JWT.
 Newlines have been added for clarity, but they are typically not present.

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImtpZCI6ImY1ODg5MGQxOSJ9.eyJhdWQiO